 When you get to the room you’ll find amenities by Aesop, mini-bar snacks by LP's Quality Meats and wines by Tom Shobbrook, a natural winemaker from the Barossa.
 The beautiful bed linens are by Melbourne-based Cultiver, and there are linen bathrobes emblazoned with the words “House” in capitals in bright pink on the back.
 “We really wanted to include all the things we love about staying in interesting, great hotels,” Beard says.

 And while the amenities are impressive, it’s the service that Beard really wants people to remember.
 “It's operations that are important: how you’re treated; execution,” he says.
 “We’re looking after people, really, just welcoming them into our home.”

 Key to that is creating that elusive hotel-that-feels-like-a-home vibe.
 “We wanted the rooms to be representative of Surry Hills and of Sydney,” says Beard.
 “Part of that was looking at what it means to be living here.”

-Still to come, likely in June, is the highly anticipated restaurant, called Polly, from the crew behind one of Sydney's best: Ester.
+Still to come, likely in June, is the highly anticipated restaurant, called Poly, from the crew behind one of Sydney's best: Ester.
 There is also a rooftop health club and outdoor garden cafe called Paramount Recreation Club, which offers day passes.

 Guests can also make the most of the building’s other tenants, including the art-house Golden Age Cinema and Bar and co-working hub The Office Space.
-Paramount Coffee (and eventually Polly) will deliver room service, or guests can order in from Uber Eats.
+Paramount Coffee (and eventually Poly) will deliver room service, or guests can order in from Uber Eats.

 Room rates start at $240.